Events A - Z

 Colfax, LA 71417

 The Louisiana Pecan Festival takes place on the first full weekend of November each year.
-Since 1969, the festival and the Town of Colfax, play host to over 20,000 visitors each year, who come from all over Grant Parish, central Louisiana, the state and throughout the US for three days of fun, great music, live music, carnival midway, and much more!
+Since 1969, the festival and the Town of Colfax, play host to over 20,000 visitors each year, who come from all over Grant Parish, central Louisiana, the state and throughout the US for three days of celebrating the pecan industry, its ties to our culture, and the hard-working farming families that cultivate and harvest them.
+Featuring live entertainment, carnival rides & games, over 20 food vendors with more than 100 arts & crafts/retail vendors, grand parade, antique tractor show, pecan cooking contest and closing out with a gorgeous firework show!

 Louisiana Railroad Days Festival